petrelharp/pyslim/docs/tutorial.md

 can be much more efficient to do this afterwards, hence only doing a coalescent simulation for the portions of the first-generation ancestors that have not yet coalesced.
 (See the SLiM manual for more explanation.)
-This is depicted in the figure at the right: imagine that at some sites, some of the samples don't share a common ancestor within the SLiMulated portion of history (shown in blue).
+This is depicted in {numref}`figure {number} <pedigree_recapitate>`: imagine that at some sites, some of the samples don't share a common ancestor within the SLiMulated portion of history (shown in blue).
 Recapitation starts at the *top* of the genealogies, and runs a coalescent simulation back through time to fill out the rest of genealogical history relevant to the samples.
-The purple chromosomes are new ancestral nodes that have been added to the tree sequence.
+The green chromosomes are new ancestral nodes that have been added to the tree sequence.
 This is important - if we did not do this, then effectively we are assuming the initial population would be genetically homogeneous, and so our simulation would have less genetic variation than it should have